 Hyaluronic acid is not your friend

 Although it seems counter-intuitive, this is not the time to include hyaluronic acid into your routine.
 Hyaluronic acid should not be used in a dry climate because it draws moisture from the air into the skin.
 In the dry season, there is no moisture in the air so it draws moisture from your skin causing even more dryness.
-So leave your hyaluronic acid for the rainy season where it can actually keep your skin moist.
+So leave your hyaluronic acid for the rainy season when it can actually keep your skin moist.

 Double cleanse –always